Lynn Ellwood, BSc(CD), MHSc. Reg. CASLPO, SLP(C)

 In addition to her clinical experience, Lynn holds a Teacher Training Certificate from the Faculty of Medicine, Continuing Education, at the University of Toronto.
 She presents to local, national and international audiences on topics relating to clinical education.

-Lynn’s teaching innovations and research interests include the use of videoconferencing to enable students in distance placements to participate in small group peer-assisted reflective learning activities.
+Lynn’s teaching innovations and research interests include the use of videoconferencing to enable students in distance placements to participate in small group peer-assisted reflective learning activities, key success factors for clinical placement planning and best practices for partnerships in international clinical placements.